mattneary/Tarpits-Abstraction/render/posts/SExprs.md

 =============================
 Introduction
 ------------
-You have been told that the Lambda Calculus is computationally unviersal, capable of expressing any algorithm.
+You have been told that the Lambda Calculus is computationally universal, capable of expressing any algorithm.
 However, this most likely seems intangible.
 We will begin to define a layer of abstraction over the Lambda Calculus which makes design of programs begin to seem conceivable.

 Symbolic Expressions
 --------------------